Tea Farms Malawi: A Host's Practical Visit Tips

 The honest answer: May to early October is the easy window.
 The rains have stopped, the roads up to the estates are firm, the light is clean, and the fields are still green from the wet season.
 June and July are the photographer's months — cool mornings, mist rising off the slopes of Mulanje, jacaranda finishing and bougainvillea starting.
 August and September are warmer and drier, with excellent visibility from the viewpoints above the estates.

 November through March is the green-rains season.
 The tea looks spectacular — almost luminous after a storm — but you are gambling with the weather.
-Estate roads turn to red soup, factory tours can be cancelled at short notice if a delivery truck is stuck, and the pluckers work shorter days.
+Estate roads turn to red mud, and any off-site estate activity can be cancelled at short notice by the operator if a delivery truck is stuck, and the pluckers work shorter days.
 If you come in this window, build in a flexible afternoon and pick accommodation with a fireplace, a covered veranda or a covered pool deck so a wet hour doesn't derail your whole day.

-The one window I quietly steer guests away from is the last two weeks of April.
-The rains are tapering, but the estate access tracks haven't dried out yet, and the factories are between processing peaks.
-You can still visit, but you'll get a quieter tour with less to see.
+The one window some visitors avoid is the last two weeks of April.
+The rains are tapering, some third-party estate access tracks may not have dried out yet, and factories may be between processing peaks.
+If you are arranging an independent visit directly with an estate or operator, confirm what is actually available before travel.
 If you have a choice, push to mid-May.

 What about plucking season?